pkgxdev/pkgx/README.md

 ![tea](https://tea.xyz/banner.png)

 *tea is not a package manager*: it’s *unified packaging infrastructure*.
-We’re all doing our part and our part is to make it so you don’t have to spare a brain cycle for tooling, build systems, libraries, vendors or any of that bullshit that isn’t *your code* because your code—that’s your part and that part; it’s going to *change the world*.
+It’s a single binary download for all platforms to make it so you don’t have to spare a brain cycle for tooling, build systems, libraries, vendors or any of that bullshit that isn’t *your code* because your code—that’s your part and that part; it’s going to *change the world*.

 &nbsp;

-# tea/cli 0.8.5
+# tea/cli 0.8.6

 tea is a universal virtual‑environment manager: